FanaticPythoner/PythonAdvancedHTTPReverseShell/README.md

 # Setting up :

 Here is what you need to do to setup your hacking environment beyond installation for both the attacker side and the victim side.
+##### IMPORTANT NOTE: Once you have set up the AttackerSide.py and VictimSide.py scripts, you NEED to start the AttackerSide.py script first, otherwise the reverse shell wont work.

 ### Attacker Side script ###